 Requirements for All Geological Sciences Degree Plans

 Each student must complete the University's core curriculum.
 In the process of completing core curriculum and geological sciences degree requirements, students must also earn credit for seven flags including: two writing flags, one quantitative reasoning flag, one global cultures flag, one cultural diversity in the United States flag, one ethics flag, and one independent inquiry flag.
 In some cases, a course required for the degree/major may also be counted toward the core curriculum.
 Flags may be added to courses periodically; courses that may be used to fulfill flag requirements are identified in the Course Schedule.
-Students are encouraged to discuss options for completing flag requirements with his or her academic adviser.
+Students are encouraged to discuss options for completing flag requirements with their academic advisor.

 A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work or major requirement; the only exception to this rule is that a course that fulfills any other requirement may also be used to fulfill a core curriculum requirement, or a flag requirement if the course carries that flag, unless otherwise specified.

-A cumulative grade point average of at least 2.00 is required on all work undertaken at the University for which a grade or symbol other than Q, W, X, or CR is recorded.
+GPA Requirements: A cumulative grade point average of at least 2.00 is required on all work undertaken at the University for which a grade or symbol other than Q, W, X, or CR is recorded.
 In addition, a grade point average of at least 2.00 is required in geological sciences courses counted toward the major requirement.

-All University students must complete at least 60 semester hours of the coursework counted towards the degree in residence.
+In-residence Coursework: All University students must complete at least 60 semester hours of the coursework counted towards the degree in residence.
 Individual degree(s) or degree options may contain additional course residency requirements.